microsoft/FastTrack/README.md

 If you have ideas for projects that would improve our delivery, experience, or process please [submit an issue](https://github.com/Microsoft/FastTrack/issues) and let us know.
 We can't promise every idea will be implemented, but we value your feedback.
 Please be sure to include sufficient information that we can understand your idea and respond.

 Do you have a script or tool you use that would be of value to the community?
-Please let us know so we can discuss potentially adding it to the catalog!
+Please let us know so we can discuss potentially adding it to the catalog - or submit a Pull Request to get it added!

 ## Contributing